-While running a nonprofit that supported projects in India and Ghana, Spring Impact’s founder and CEO, Dan Berelowitz, noticed that the very similar projects he was supporting, which provided women with a livelihood through basket weaving, were all making the same operational mistakes – limiting their impact.
+While running a nonprofit that supported projects in India and Ghana, Spring Impact’s founder, Dan Berelowitz, noticed that the very similar projects he was supporting, which provided women with a livelihood through basket weaving, were all making the same operational mistakes – limiting their impact.
 He became frustrated that they were using precious capacity and resources that should be changing lives to reinvent the wheel, rather than learning from what works and changing lives.

 On the Clore Social Leadership Programme Dan had the opportunity to spend time with Foodbank, a social franchise helping people living in food poverty in the UK and was impressed by how rapidly it was scaling.
 When meeting with co-founder Michael Norton in 2011, who rapidly franchised Childline India, they made the decision to set up the nonprofit Spring Impact.